Print Friendly, PDF & Email

 • When hosting lunches, other classes and events, also mention the town exemptions and deferrals application time period, usually the fall, and the materials you have on hand to help them.

-• Download and print / or gather enough of the state income tax and circuit breaker forms – both Form 1 and Schedule CB — so you can have a stack on hand for folks to take home.
+• Download and print enough of the state income tax and circuit breaker forms – both Form 1 and Schedule CB — so you can have a stack on hand for folks to take home.

 • Send out blast emails about the town deferrals/exemptions as well as the state circuit breaker income tax credit.